 Some people find motivation and inspiration by hearing alcohol recovery stories.
-Many rehab facilities and medical centers offer aftercare programs and meetings that allow people to share experiences, successes and motivating insights and inspiration in a safe, non-judgemental environment.
+Many rehab facilities and medical centers offer aftercare programs and meetings, allowing people to share experiences, successes, motivating insights and inspiration in a safe, non-judgmental environment.

-Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about receiving professional treatment for alcohol addiction.
-You deserve a healthier future, call today.
+Contact The Recovery Village at Baptist Health to speak with a Recovery Advocate about receiving professional treatment for alcohol addiction.
+You deserve a healthier future; call today.